lm2343635/Grouper-Server/README.md

    -  error:
       - ErrorAccessKey(902): Access key is wrong.
       - ErrorNoReceiverFound(3011): Cannot find receiver in this group by this user id.
-      - ErrorPutShare(3012): Put share internel error.
+      - ErrorPutShare(3012): Put share internal error.

 (2)`transfer/list`